Set up event parameters

 When you are ready to publish your changes, click Submit.

-You can see your events and their parameters using the Realtime and DebugView reports.
-Note that the DebugView report requires some additional configuration before you can use the report.
-These two reports show you the events users trigger on your website as the events are triggered.
+You can verify that your events and parameters are being sent correctly by using the Realtime and DebugView reports.
+These reports show data as it arrives.
+Note that the DebugView report requires some additional configuration before you can use it.

 Next steps